Privacy & Compliance

 Only collect what you need.
 Don't keep footage longer than necessary.

-Configurable photo intervals and automatic deletion periods let you capture only what's needed.
+On-camera face blurring and privacy zones minimize captured PII at the source.
+Configurable photo intervals let you capture only what's needed.

 Security